sndels/prosper/readme.md

 - Mipmapping
 - Transparency (no sorting)
 - Skybox
+- IBL
+  - From the environment map with split sum approximation
 - 1D ACES-tonemap[^2]
 - Deferred and forward rendering paths
 - Pipeline ray tracing